willem-vanheemstrasystems/meetup-angular2-firebase/MU_ANG2_FIR06/README.md

 ##README.md

-#Meetup - Angular 2 Firebase 02
+#Meetup - Angular 2 Firebase 06

 Based on 'Deploy Angular 2 CLI Apps to Firebase' at https://coryrylan.com/blog/deploy-angular-2-cli-apps-to-firebase

+Based on 'Simple app that consumes Angular Material 2 components' at https://github.com/jelbourn/material2-app

 In this post we're going to cover how to get an Angular 2 application up and running and deploy it to Firebase.
 First lets cover how to use the Angular CLI to help bootstrap our application’s build process.